Follow the data where it leads you, especially when it wasn’t what you expected to find.

 My postdoctoral work was performed in the laboratory of Dr. Allan Spradling at the Carnegie Institution for Science, Department of Embryology.
 It was there I began the project I now continue in my own laboratory – defining the molecular mechanisms of prostaglandin action using Drosophila.

-Teaching is also an important aspect of being a faculty member at UIowa.
-In the Anatomy and Cell Biology Department we have developed a new 2nd year curriculum for our graduate students – a series of 6 critical thinking courses to take students from observers to evaluators of science.
+Starting in 2017, I took over as director of the new Biomedical Sciences: Cell and Developmental Biology Graduate Program.
+Teaching is also an important aspect of being a faculty member.
+In the Cell and Developmental Biology, we have developed a 2nd year curriculum for our graduate students – a series of 6 critical thinking courses to take students from observers to evaluators of science.
 I co-direct the module on Biochemistry.
-Additionally, I lecture in Fundamentals of Dynamic Cell Processed.
+Additionally, I lecture in Principles in Molecular and Cellular Biology

 The lab is also involved in a number of outreach activities.
-We host lab tours for high schools students throught the University of Iowa's Workplace Learning Center.
-Additionally, we are teaching a pharmaco-genetics section in the Genetics course at Howard University, Washington D.C. in conjunction with Dr. Anna Allen.
+We host lab tours for high schools students.
+Additionally, we developed a mini-course based research experience that we employ in the Genetics course at Howard University, Washington D.C. in conjunction with Dr. Anna Allen (Howard) and Dr. Darren Hoffmann (UIowa).